Transdisciplinary Research Academy

 For questions or to learn more about the Academy, please contact Alison M. Meadow, Office of Societal Impact, meadow@arizona.edu.

-2025 Transdisciplinary Research Academy Topics
+2026 Transdisciplinary Research Academy Sessions

 How does transdisciplinary research differ from standard models of research when it comes to generating actionable knowledge?
 This session will review the theory and practice of transdisciplinary research, including how incorporating people with practical knowledge, cultural knowledge, and lived experience into our research helps to improve our understanding of problems and ability to generate workable solutions.